haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/mtf_entities/mtf_testcase.md

 The `test()` method must contain the test steps described in a [docblock](#docblock).
 The returned arguments from this method are available in [constraints][].
 This method is run for each variation in a [data set][].
 The `test()` method is required.

-In the following example, the test includes preconditions and test steps.
-Preconditions contain a logic of different scenarios about creating a product (depending on the {% glossarytooltip 50e49338-1e6c-4473-8527-9e401d67ea2b %}category{% endglossarytooltip %} state).
+In the following example, the test includes preconditions and test steps. 先决条件 contain a logic of different scenarios about creating a product (depending on the {% glossarytooltip 50e49338-1e6c-4473-8527-9e401d67ea2b %}category{% endglossarytooltip %} state).
 Test steps are the following:

 - opening of the product creation grid page
 - searching by the `sku` parameter and opening of the product